-November is a fantastic, and overlooked, time to target fish and bait close to shore.
+November is a fantastic, and overlooked, time to target stripers on bait close to shore.

 Sand Eels in November